 You see, there’s more to writing a novel than typing.

 Until my next blog post

 I hope you have a good book to read.
-Nothing grabbed my attention last week.
+I’m reading Winter Garden, by Kristin Hannah.

-If you’re a writer, I hope you have productive writing time.
+If you’re a writer or other artist, I hope you have satisfying creative time.